itom-project/plugins/QCam/docs/qCam.rst

 * itom setup 3.1.0: This plugin has been compiled using the QImaging 2.0.13.1
 * itom setup 3.2.1: This plugin has been compiled using the QImaging 2.0.13.1
 * itom setup 4.0.0: This plugin has been compiled using the QImaging 2.0.13.1
+* itom setup 4.1.0: This plugin has been compiled using the QImaging 2.0.13.1